TheBLUTheory/Calculator/README.md

 # Calculator
-This is the first web application I have created focusing on in-line JavaScript
+This is the first web application I have created utilizing an external JavaScript file